SeanAnica/react-quiz-maker/README.md

+# react-quiz-maker project from React certification level 2

+An app that allows you to create quiz based off your chosen category and your chosen difficulty level.

+- install dependencies : `npm i`
+- run app : `npm run dev`
+- if there is a problem on run, i advise you to delete `node_modules` directory and `package-lock.json` file, then `npm i` again.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.